cjustinobi/greedy-pig/README.md

 You will need the Cartesi CLI installed on your machine.
 Follow [this guide](https://docs.cartesi.io/cartesi-rollups/1.3/development/installation/) for the installation.

-- Clone this Project
+**Clone this Project**

+#### Backend setup

-- Navigate to the backend directory `cd backend`
+- Navigate to the backend directory.
+From the root folder: `cd backend`
 - Install the packages `npm install`
 - Build the application `cartesi build`
-- Finally, start the node, `cartesi run`
+- Start the node, `cartesi run`

+#### Frontend setup

+- Navigate to the frontend directory.
+From the root folder:  `cd frontend`
+- Install the packages `npm install`
+- Start the frontend, `npm run dev`
+- Follow the instructions on the command line.
+(You will need to create a new Convex project)

 ### Deployment